alexmon1989/russia_ddos/README.md

 DRipper can run on Windows/Linux/macOS from command line.
 We recommend to use `PowerShell` for Windows users to run the script, Linux/macOS users can use any shell.

+Run `python DRipper --help` to see detailed params description.

 ```bash

 ██████╗ ██████═╗██╗██████╗ ██████╗ ███████╗██████═╗